mmalikwow/vector2-class/README.md

 # vector2-class
-A vector2class in javascript with weird math that works
+vector2 javascript class that somehow works

-don't use this pls
+please don't use this